 We urge involvement of everyone in learning and working together to create positive social change, promote humane understandings, and encourage a variety of shared actions to further these goals.

 Welcome to the New SfAA.Net!

 The Society for Applied Anthropology (SfAA) was founded in 1941 to promote the investigation of the principles of human behavior and the application of these principles to contemporary issues and problems.
 The Society is unique among professional associations in membership and purpose, representing the interests of professionals in a wide range of settings - academia, business, law, health and medicine, government, etc. The unifying factor is a commitment to making an impact on the quality of life in the world.

 The Society for Applied Anthropology hosts an annual meeting each year for its membership.
-The 77th annual meeting will be held in Santa Fe, New Mexico from March 28-April 1, 2017.
-The theme for this meeting will be Trails, Traditions and New Directions.
+The 78th annual meeting will be held in Philadelphia, Pennsylvania from April 3-7, 2018.
+The theme for this meeting will be Sustainable Futures.
 Go to Annual Meeting for more information.